monch1962/hello-world-secops/security-tool-images/README.md

 #### Run within CI/CD

-Here's an example of how to use it
+Here's an example of how to use it to pretty-print a `package.json` file.
+Use cases specific to other SecOps tools are documented below in the section for each tool

 `$ cat package.json | docker run --rm -i stedolan/jq '.'`